ironhack-labs/lab-javascript-memory-game/README.md

 1. The `MemoryGame` class: we created a `MemoryGame` class and, as we can see in its constructor, it will receive an array of cards as a parameter and set this array to a `this.cards` property.
 2. We also need a `this.pickedCards` array, where we will be storing the cards the user has clicked so we can compare them.
-3. Finally, a `this.pairsClicked` and `this.pairsGuessed` properties where will be adding every time a user choose and guess a pair.
+3. Finally, a `this.pairsClicked` and `this.pairsGuessed` properties where we'll be adding every time a user chooses and guesses a pair.
 Go ahead and add these to the constructor.

 <br>